• Accordion

 • Forms

-• Global alerts
+• Global alert

-Global alerts display across the top of the entire site to convey important information to the users.
+A global alert displays across the top of the entire site to convey important information to the users.

 • Header